The Greatest Show on Earth (film): Oscar controversy

-Some reviewers consider The Greatest Show on Earth among the weakest selections for the Academy Award for Best Picture, as it defeated highly rated films such as High Noon, The Quiet Man, Ivanhoe, Moulin Rouge, and the unnominated Singin' in the Rain.
+Some reviewers consider The Greatest Show on Earth among the weakest selections for the Academy Award for Best Picture, as it defeated highly rated films such as High Noon, The Quiet Man, Ivanhoe, Moulin Rouge and the unnominated Singin' in the Rain.
 In 2005, Empire listed it as the third-worst Best Picture winner.
 MSNBC's Erik Lundegaard called Crash the "worst Best Picture winner since the 'dull, bloated' film The Greatest Show on Earth."
 In 2013, the selection of The Greatest Show on Earth rather than High Noon was listed by Time among the 10 most controversial Best Picture races.
 Premiere placed the film on its list of the 10 worst Oscar winners.
 It holds the second-lowest spot on Rotten Tomatoes' 2011 list of the 90 films to win Best Picture (ahead of only 1929's The Broadway Melody).

-Stanley Kramer alleged that the film's Best Picture Oscar was the result of the political climate in Hollywood in 1952.
-Senator Joseph McCarthy was pursuing communists at the time, and DeMille was a conservative Republican involved with the National Committee for a Free Europe.
-Another Best Picture nominee, High Noon, was produced by Carl Foreman, who would soon appear on the Hollywood blacklist, and one of the scriptwriters of Ivanhoe, Marguerite Roberts, was also blacklisted.
+Stanley Kramer alleged that the film's Best Picture award was the result of the political climate in Hollywood in 1952.
+DeMille was a conservative Republican involved with the National Committee for a Free Europe while High Noon was produced by Carl Foreman, who would soon appear on the Hollywood blacklist, and one of the scriptwriters of Ivanhoe, Marguerite Roberts, was also allegedly blacklisted.

-However, it is also possible that The Greatest Show On Earth won Best Picture because it was seen as a last chance for DeMille to win a competitive Oscar.
-A Hollywood legend, DeMille's best work had been done during the silent film era, before the Academy of Motion Picture Arts and Sciences was established.
-It is possible that the members of the academy who were veterans of the silent era felt that he, as an elder statesman of Hollywood and one of the founders of the academy, deserved the honor even if the other nominees for Best Picture were in some ways better than The Greatest Show On Earth.
+Some believed that the award was a measure of respect for DeMille's career.
+In early March 1953, columnist Erskine Johnson predicted that The Greatest Show on Earth would win Best Picture: "High Noon and Moulin Rouge are in the same league, but I believe popular Academy sentiment will vote Cecil B. DeMille the award."
+After winning the Best Picture Academy Award, DeMille said, "I thought The Quiet Man or High Noon would get it."
+On March 20, 1953, James Bacon of the Associated Press wrote:

+A happy Hollywood rejoiced today in honoring one of its founding fathers—Cecil B. De Mille whose Greatest Show on Earth became his first [Best Picture] Oscar winner in 40 years of epic making.

+It was one of the few times Hollywood has honored one of its greats while he was still around to enjoy it.

+The movie pioneer, now 72, was the big star of the silver jubilee Academy Awards last night.
+A film colony audience cheered wildly in the RKO Pantages Theater as millions more for the first time saw the ceremony via television.